bytebone/how2host/vaultwarden/README.md

 ## 8. Securing your Vaultwarden Admin Panel

-As the final step, we're gonna secure that Admin Panel that's still openly accessible to the internet.
+As the final step, we're gonna secure the Admin Panel that's still openly accessible to the internet.
 This will happen entirely in the Cloudflare Dashboard, so you can minimize your terminal for now.
 To start, open https://one.dash.cloudflare.com/ and sign in with your credentials.
 It will ask you to create a company, which is not as scary as it sounds.
 Enter anything you want, it won't matter too much.
 Should it ask for a billing plan, pick the free option.

 Once you're in the panel, switch to "Access" on the left, then "Add an application".
 Select "Self-hosted" as the type, then enter the following details: